DSC-McMaster-U/Gamified-Learning-Platform/app/README.md

 ### Installing

-A step by step series of examples that tell you how to create and manage the application through a local Docker image.
+A step by step guide on how to create and manage the application through a local Docker image.

 ### Building and Running a Docker Image